MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Endpoint DLP.md

 1. Scroll down to **Actions** and select **+ Add an action** drop-down and select **Audit or restrict activities on Windows devices**.

-1. Leave all checkboxes enabled and change the dropdown selections right from any checkbox from **Audit** to **Block**.
+1. Leave all checkboxes enabled and change the dropdown selections on the right from **Audit only** to **Block**.

+1. In the **User Notifications** section, enable notifcations by enabling the **Use notifications to inform your users and help educate them on the proper use of sensitive info.** switch to **On**.

-1. Below in the **User Notifications** section, select the switch to put it in the **On** position.
-Below **Endpoint devices**, select **Show users a policy tip notification when an activity is restricted.
+1. Under **Endpoint devices** select the checkbox for **Show users a policy tip notification when an activity is restricted.
 This is turned on when you select Block for an activity in Windows.
-To turn off the notification on Windows devices, disable the restriction.**.
+To turn off the notificiations on Windows devices, disable the restrictions.

 1. Scroll down to the **User overrides** section and below **Allow override from Endpoint devices**, select **Copy from clipboard**.